 Since my goal is for her to be responsible without my help, I jackpot her with several pieces of this food and lots of praise any time she chooses to pass a pile of poop without my prompting.
 Over time, I will start allowing her to go out on a long leash while I supervise from the doorway, and then gradually progress to allowing her off-leash freedom again.

-Coprophagia is disgusting, but like all other behavior problems, it can be solved.
+A dog eating poop is undoubtedly disgusting, but like all other behavior problems, it can be solved.
 And as anyone who has ever had to clean up a mess of the sort Mischief presented me with the other night can attest, it’s well worth the effort to coprophagia in its tracks.

 If you need little extra help solving a tough coprophagia problem with your dog, don’t be afraid to call in an expert.
 I frequently help families with this issue through private consultations.